Religious syncretism: Early Christianity

 Gnosticism is identified as an early form of syncretism that challenged the beliefs of early Christians.
 Gnostic dualism posited that only spiritual or invisible things were good, and that material or visible things were evil.
-Orthodox (mainstream) Christians have always insisted that matter is essentially good, since, as they believe, God created all things, both spiritual and material, and said that it was "very good".
+Orthodox (mainstream) Christians have always insisted that matter is essentially good because they believe that God created all things, both spiritual and material, and said that it was "very good".
 Simon Magus has been identified as one of the early proponents of Gnosticism.

 In the first few centuries after the death of Jesus, there were various competing "Jesus movements".
 The Roman emperors used syncretism to help unite the expanding empire.
 Social conversion to Christianity happened all over Europe.
 It became even more effective when missionaries concurred with established cultural traditions and interlaced them into a fundamentally Christian synthesis.
 Sometimes old pagan gods—or at least their aspects and roles—were transferred to Christian saints, such as when Demetrius of Thessaloniki inherited the role of patron of agriculture from Demeter and the Eleusinian Mysteries after the latter's demise in the 4th century.

-Syncretism is distinguished from assimilation, the latter of which refers to the Church's ability to "incorporate into herself all that is true, good, and beautiful in the world."
+Syncretism is distinguished from assimilation, the latter of which refers to the church's ability to "incorporate into herself all that is true, good, and beautiful in the world".
 This idea was present in the early Church; the Second Apology of Justin Martyr states: "Whatever things were rightly said among all men, are the property of us Christians".
 The Church has assimilated many (though not all) of the ideas of Plato and Aristotle.
 Augustine of Hippo is remembered for assimilating the ideas of Plato, while Thomas Aquinas is known for doing so with the ideas of Aristotle.
 In his essay on the development of Christian doctrine, John Henry Newman clarified the idea of assimilation.